very-good-science/our-handbook/README.md

 -->
 <!--TODO: Add some testimonials-->
 ----
 The [Mozilla Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/) was used to help plan this project.
+It is inspired by efforts to increase the accessibility of science such as [The Turing Way](https://github.com/alan-turing-institute/the-turing-way) and [The Carpentries](https://carpentries.org/).

 [handbook-handbook]: https://github.com/NatalieThurlby/handbook-handbook